 Therapy to stretch the forearm muscles

-If over 6 months have passed, one may consider surgically repairing the torn muscle/tendon back to the bone
+If over 6 months have passed, symptoms persist and an MRI shows a tear of the tendon, surgery may be considered to repair the torn muscle/tendon back to the bone.